AU-CS-499-Spring-2020/sustainability-website/Journal.md

  Group Meeting - 12:15PM

+ Feb 6 -

+ Ben - Emailed with club president & representative about desired aesthetics and logo

 Feb 10 -
  Eric - Updated URCA abstract with Dr. Swansons suggestions Began researching what data and formulas to use for carbon footprint calculator